The Dancing Sky is 1 of 7 Minnesota Area Agencies on Aging.

 A message from our

-a unique and resilient group of older adults, caregivers, persons with disabilities and home- and community-based providers in 21 counties throughout Northwest and West Central Minnesota.
+The Community that we serve is made up of unique and resilient group of older adults, caregivers, persons with disabilities and home and community-based providers in 21 counties throughout Northwest and West Central Minnesota.